ForgottenTale/dotfiles/README.md

 stow tmux
 ```

-> Tip: You can also do your simlinks manually via the command `ln -s`
+> Tip 1: You can also do your simlinks manually via the command `ln -s`
+> Tip 2: A Gist is available for [my ZSH setup with Terminator](https://gist.github.com/renshuki/3cf3de6e7f00fa7e744a)